bendqh1/phccf/README.md

 # PHP RTL Contact Form

-A CMS-agnostic HTML-JavaScript-CSS-PHP simple contact form with Right To Left (RTL) support which allows appointment setting.
+A CMS-agnostic HTML-JavaScript-CSS-PHP simple contact form which is aimed for Right To Left (RTL) languages by design and allows appointment setting.

 This program requires a well configured local email server (such as Postfix to work; it redundents the need in a remote email server accessible by a proxy such as sSMTP)